ietf-wg-cellar/matroska-specification/notes.md

 # Segment Position

-The `Segment Position` of an Element refers to the position of the first octet of the `Element ID` of that Element, measured in octets, from the beginning of the `Element Data` section of the containing `Segment Element`.
-In other words, the `Segment Position` of an Element is the distance in octets from the beginning of its containing `Segment Element` minus the size of the `Element ID` and `Element Data Size` of that `Segment Element`.
+The `Segment Position` of an element refers to the position of the first octet of the `Element ID` of that element, measured in octets, from the beginning of the `Element Data` section of the containing `Segment` element.
+In other words, the `Segment Position` of an element is the distance in octets from the beginning of its containing `Segment` element minus the size of the `Element ID` and `Element Data Size` of that `Segment` element.
-The `Segment Position` of the first `Child Element` of the `Segment Element` is 0.
+The `Segment Position` of the first `Child Element` of the `Segment` element is 0.
-An Element that is not stored within a `Segment Element`, such as the `Elements` of the `EBML Header`, do not have a `Segment Position`.
+An element that is not stored within a `Segment` element, such as the elements of the `EBML Header`, do not have a `Segment Position`.

 ## Segment Position Exception

-`Elements` that are defined to store a `Segment Position` **MAY** define reserved values to indicate a special meaning.
+Elements that are defined to store a `Segment Position` **MAY** define reserved values to indicate a special meaning.

 ## Example of Segment Position

 This table presents an example of `Segment Position` by showing a hexadecimal representation of a very small Matroska file with labels to show the offsets in octets.
-The file contains a `Segment Element` with an `Element ID` of "0x18538067" and a `MuxingApp Element` with an `Element ID` of "0x4D80".
+The file contains a `Segment` element with an `Element ID` of "0x18538067" and a `MuxingApp` element with an `Element ID` of "0x4D80".

          0                             1                             2
          0  1  2  3  4  5  6  7  8  9  0  1  2  3  4  5  6  7  8  9  0